rlynjb/wandrr/_posts/2016-02-29-Vanilla-Javascript-Router-and-Templating.md

 ### Why go this Route?

 Both each scripts only contains 20 lines of code, overall, its about 40 lines of code compare to using a 3rd-party JS plugin.
 I wanted to keep my code simple and understanding these scripts source code is easy.
 Its also a good way to learn Routing and Templating system as well.
+At the moment, I am not concern about cross-browser compatibility and other issues that may arise.

 **For complete example:**